Monacan Indian Nation: 20th century

 Over time, Native Americans in Virginia intermarried with Europeans and African Americans.
 Whites assumed that meant that they no longer identified as Indians, but were mistaken.
 In 1924, Virginia passed a Racial Integrity Act, which instituted a binary system of racial classification as black or white only.
 It also included the one-drop rule, requiring classification as black of a person with any known African ancestry.
-The director of the department of vital records insisted on reclassifying specific families as black, although they had long been recorded as Indian.
+The director of the department of vital records Walter Ashby Plecker, Virginia's registrar of vital statistics) insisted on reclassifying specific families as black, although they had long been recorded as Indian.
 This program ignored how people identified socially and culturally, and disrupted decades of records, causing American Indians in Virginia to lose historical continuity.
 But they kept their culture and community, and reorganized in the 20th century to regain recognition as Native American peoples.

 In 1926 Mongrel Virginians: The WIN Tribe, a study of a mixed-race group in the Blue Ridge Mountains, was published by the Carnegie Institution.
 The author described the group as "degenerate".
 The author referred to the group as the WIN tribe, for White-Indian-Negro, because he was disguising the name of the group, the surnames of its members, the county which was studied – every fact about them.
 Some contemporary academic reviewers strongly criticized and ridiculed the book and its reliance on community anecdotes to make judgments about families and individuals.

 When ancestors of current Monacan families entered the U.S. military to serve in the world wars, they resisted accepting the classification of "colored", which the state of Virginia had tried impose on them.

 In 1946 the researcher William Harlan Gilbert Jr. described the Monacan in his "Memorandum Concerning the Characteristics of the Larger Mixed-Blood Racial Islands of the Eastern United States".
 Edward T. Price had a study in 1953, "A Geographical Analysis of White-Negro-Indian Racial Mixtures in the Eastern United States ".
 Both used the former name for the group, "Issues", generally used to refer to free people of color, most of whom were mixed-race, who were free before the Civil War and general emancipation.
 Both authors considered the Issues (sometimes called "Old Issues") to be tri-racial.

 The Episcopal Church ran a primary school (Bear Mountain Indian Mission School) for the children of this community at Bear Mountain near Amherst, Virginia.
 There was no high school education available.
 In 1963, Amherst County proposed a $30,000 bond to build a school for the mission community.
 The proposal was voted down, and 23 students applied for transfer to public schools.
 The state approved their applications and the mission school closed.